Frequently Asked Questions - Clinical Competency Portfolio Review and IOCA

 No, these changes are only applicable for the partially comparable SIMGs.

-Trainees who are on an approved Break in Training (BIT) in 2025 after completing their final Stage 2 rotation will be exempted from the Stage 2 IOCA requirement when applying for the CCPR later.
+Trainees who are on an approved Break in Training (BIT) in 2026 after completing their final Stage 2 training will be exempted from the Stage 2 IOCA requirement when applying for the CCPR later.
 They can progress to Stage 3 without fulfilling their Stage 2 IOCA requirement.

 8. How does an IOCA differ from a standard OCA?